 FOR IMMEDIATE RELEASE

+In an effort to reduce human-caused wildfires, DNR has issued a statewide burn ban on all lands under DNR protection, effective through September 30.
+The ban applies to all forestlands in Washington State, except federal lands.
+While campfires are allowed in approved pits west of the Cascade Mountains in designated state, county, municipal, or other campgrounds, they are not allowed east of the Cascade Mountains.
 DNR suggests always checking to see if there are additional local restrictions on campfires before leaving home to go camping or hiking.
-Because campgrounds may choose to ban campfires, it’s best to check with the campground host before lighting a campfire.
+Because campgrounds may choose to ban campfires, it’s best to check with the campground host before considering a campfire.

 In areas where campfires are allowed, DNR asks the public to please follow these suggestions:

 - Use an existing fire ring; don’t create a new one.

 - Clear all vegetation away from the fire ring (remove all flammable materials, such as needles, leaves, sticks, etc.).